 Days Three to Ten

 By day ten, your body has cleaned all traces of the drug from its systems so your body continues working to return to a normal, healthier state of being.
 During this time your above symptoms peak before dropping off.
 You may experience rigid muscles and hallucinations on top of prior MDMA withdrawal symptoms.
-If this is the case, you need the ecstasy detox center West Palm Beach residents rely on.
+If this is the case, you need the ecstasy detox center Jupiter residents rely on.

 Days 11 to 90